As a commonwealth country, Kenya’s legal system descends from English common law.

 The Act prohibits agreements or combined practices that have as their object or effect the prevention, distortion or lessening of competition in trade in any goods or services in Kenya, or a part of Kenya, unless the CAK has given an exemption.

-Such agreements or practices include those which directly or indirectly fix purchase or selling prices or any other trading conditions, divide markets by allocating customers, suppliers, areas or specific types of goods or services, or involve collusive tendering.
+Such agreements or practices include those that directly or indirectly fix purchase or selling prices or any other trading conditions, divide markets by allocating customers, suppliers, areas or specific types of goods or services, or involve collusive tendering.

-A person (natural or corporate) has a dominant position in the market if they produce, supply, distribute or otherwise control not less than one-half of the total goods of any description that are produced, supplied or distributed in Kenya or any substantial part thereof, or if they provide or otherwise control not less than one-half of the services that are rendered in Kenya or any substantial part thereof.
+A person (natural or corporate) has a dominant position in the market if they produce, supply, distribute or otherwise control not less than one-half of the total goods of any description that are produced, supplied or distributed in Kenya, or any substantial part thereof, or if they provide or otherwise control not less than one-half of the services that are rendered in Kenya or any substantial part thereof.